 Walk to Sai Kung Town

 From Tai Shui Tseng, walk down Pak Kong Au Road until you reach Po Lo Che Road’s intersection.
+Cross the street and continue onto Sun King Terrace.
+Once you are on Hiram’s Hwy, turn left (or walk northeast), and you’ll reach the town of Sai Kung in 10 minutes.

 Finish your hiking day in Sai Kung Town

 The town of Sai Kung is an excellent spot for an after-hike snack or meal.
-There are plenty of cafes and also seafood restaurants if you are hungry.
+There are plenty of cafes and seafood restaurants if you are hungry.

 I hope you enjoyed reading my post on hiking Ma On Shan and will try the hike out yourself.
 If you enjoy challenging hiking trails, check out High Junk Peak, Pat Sin Leng, Kowloon Peak and Suicide Cliff and Plover Cove Reservoir Country Trail.

-You might also like these other posts on solo travel in Hong Kong
+I have many posts on Hong Kong and you might also like these other posts on hiking in HK:

 Hong Kong Island Hikes